sipb/hydrant/README.md

 ### Normal updating

-- To update schedules, run `python update.py`.
-This runs three steps:
+- To update schedules, `cd scrapers` then run `python update.py`.
-  - `python scrapers/coursews.py` to get the class schedules.
-  - `python scrapers/catalog.py` to get the class descriptions.
-  - `python scrapers/package.py` to bundle schedules, descriptions, and evaluations into a `json` file.
-- To update evaluations, run `python update_evals.py`.
+  - This updates the file `public/latest.json`.
+  - It's important for the working directory to be `scrapers`.
+  - On the server, there should be a cron script running this every few hours.
 - To update the frontend, run `npm build`.
-Then run `./deploy.sh` or something.
+  - Then run `./deploy.sh` or something to deploy it.
+Need to figure this out.
   - You can run `npm start` for the frontend hotloader.

 ### Changing semesters

-Let's say you're updating from e.g. IAP 2022 to Fall 2022.
+Let's say you're updating from e.g. Spring 2023 to Fall 2023.

 - First, archive the old semester:
-  - Run `npm build`.
-  - Run `mkdir -p public/semesters/i22/static`.
-  - Run `cp -r build/static/. public/semesters/i22/static`.
-  - Run `cp build/full.json public/semesters/i22/full.json`.
-  - Run `cp build/index.html public/semesters/i22/iap.html`.
+  - Run `mv public/latest.json public/s23.json`.
 - Then, update the new semester:
   - Open `public/latestTerm.json`.
-  - Change `urlName` to `f22`.
+  - Change `urlName` to `f23`.
-- After running `npm build`, copy everything in `build` to e.g. `public/semesters/i22` for IAP 2022.
-- Rename `public/semesters/i22/index.html` to `iap.html`.
-- Update `public/latestTerm.json` for the new semester.
-For example, for Fall 2022:
+  - Update the dates per [Registrar](https://registrar.mit.edu/calendar).
-- Run the normal update process: `python update.py && npm build`.
+- Run the normal update process above.

 ## Development notes